ueberdosis/tiptap/docs/src/docPages/guide/build-custom-extensions.md

 })

 // Result:
-// <p data-color="pink">Example Text</p>
+// <p color="pink">Example Text</p>
 ```

 That’s already enough to tell tiptap about the new attribute, and set `'pink'` as the default value.
-All attributes will be rendered as a data-attributes by default, and parsed as data-attributes from the content.
+All attributes will be rendered as a HTML attribute by default, and parsed as attributes from the content.

 Let’s stick with the color example and assume you’ll want to add an inline style to actually color the text.
 With the `renderHTML` function you can return HTML attributes which will be rendered in the output.